 There are different bus companies offering this service.
 Titicaca Turist Transport is a reliable company, bringing you from Copacabana to Puno, Peru in a couple of hours.
 Crossing borders between Peru and Bolivia became a smooth process and the company will guide you through the different steps.
 Just make sure you have your passport.
 Also make sure you check on visa requierements in advance, (depending on your nationality).

 Extra tip: Do you want to go for a picknick around the lake?
 Or planning a bus trip with border crossing to Peru?
 Visit Pitstop.
 This is the best place for take-away food.
-Pistop is a bakery selling fresh empanada’s, quiches, sandwiches and lots of other delicious pastries.
+Pitstop is a bakery selling fresh empanada’s, quiches, sandwiches and lots of other delicious pastries.

+Did you enjoy reading this article about the best things to do in Copacabana Bolivia?
 Do you want to read more about Bolivia?
 In this article you’ll find an overview with what to do in Bolivia, including the most beautiful destinations.
 Also, have a look in the Bolivia library with many articles about this beautiful country.
 Such as a city guide for Sucre, a tour on the Bolivian salt flats, the Bolivian Inca trail, the best time to visit Bolivia, information about safety, a visit to the Potosí mines, a tour to the Tiwanaku ruins, shopping in La Paz and how to use the cable car in La Paz.